wx7063/tendermint/docs/app-development.rst

     .. code-block:: java

         /**
-         * Using Protobuf types from the protoc compiler, we always start with a byte[] */
+         * Using proto types from the protoc compiler, we always start with a byte[] */
         ResponseDeliverTx deliverTx(RequestDeliverTx request) {
             byte[] transaction  = request.getTx().toByteArray();